Health Dashboard for Direct Routing

 Packet Loss – Is a measure of packet that failed to arrive; it is computed between two endpoints.

-Latancy - (Also known as round trip time) is the length of time it takes for a signal to be sent plus the length of time it takes for the acknowledgement of that signal to be received.
+Latency - (Also known as round trip time) is the length of time it takes for a signal to be sent plus the length of time it takes for the acknowledgment of that signal to be received.
 This time delay consists of the propagation times between the two points of a signal.

 You can slide the data by number of days and call direction (inbound/outbound/All streams).